Model predictions based on a fitted ncvreg object.

 Fitted

-model object.- X
+ncvregmodel object.- X

 Matrix of values at which predictions are to be made.
 Not used for

-or for some of thetype
+type="coefficients"or for some of thetypesettings inpredict.- type

 Type of prediction: